johnkerl/miller/c/draft-release-notes.md

 an alias for `--nidx --fs tab`, and `mlr -t` is an alias for `mlr --tsvlite`.

+* The mathematical constants pi and e have been renamed from `PI` and `E` to `M_PI` and `M_E`, respectively.
+(It's annoying to get a syntax error when you try to define a variable named `E` in the DSL, when `A` through `D` work just fine.)
+This is a backward incompatibility, but not enough of us to justify calling this release Miller 6.0.0.

 ## Documentation:

 * As noted